Synonyms: 'activated protein C resistance: Leiden type' and 'factor V:G1691A mutation'

 - It has autosomal dominant inheritance and is the most common cause of inherited thrombophilia.

 - It leads to a hypercoagulable state.
-Heterozygous factor V Leiden (FVL) mutation and the G20210A mutation in the prothrombin gene are the most frequent clotting abnormalities associated with venous thromboembolism (VTE).
-The two mutations may coexist.
+Heterozygous FVL mutation and the G20210A mutation in the prothrombin gene are the most frequent clotting abnormalities associated with venous thromboembolism (VTE).
+The two mutations may co-exist.

 - An individual may be heterozygote or homozygote for the FVL mutation.
 It is difficult to estimate the increased risk of thrombosis in given individuals, particularly heterozygotes, due to the variable penetrance of the thrombotic tendency (interaction with rest of genotype) and variation in other risk factors.
-One source states that heterozygous carriers have a 4- to 8-fold increased risk of VTE and homozygotes have an 80-fold increased risk.
+Heterozygous carriers have a 4- to 8-fold increased risk of VTE and homozygotes have an 80-fold increased risk.

 Factor V is one of the essential clotting factors in the coagulation cascade.
 Its active form, factor Va, acts as a cofactor allowing factor X to stimulate the conversion of prothrombin to thrombin.
 Thrombin is then able to cleave fibrinogen to fibrin and a fibrin clot is formed.

-The condition is usually diagnosed following thrombophilia screening due to venous thromboembolism (VTE) in the patient or a close relative.
+The condition is usually diagnosed following thrombophilia screening due to VTE in the patient or a close relative.
 It may also be detected after investigation for recurrent miscarriage.

 - Screening tests for hereditary thrombophilia should only be carried out by physicians with a specialist knowledge who can explain the relevance of the findings to the patient and give any necessary therapy.
-The clinician needs to be wary of the long-term consequences of diagnosing the problem in terms of future life/health insurance, etc. Screening for thrombophilic disorders should not be conducted indiscriminately.
+Screening for thrombophilic disorders should not be undertaken routinely.

 - Genetic testing can be performed.
 The polymerase chain reaction for the presence of the FVL mutation is 99% accurate.
 See separate article Thrombophilia, which describes general investigations for thrombophilia.

-There is no evidence that the risk of venous thromboembolism (VTE) is high enough to warrant long-term anticoagulation in carriers of the gene, even in the homozygous state.
-Guidelines published by the British Society of Haematology in 2001 state that:
+There is no evidence that the risk of VTE is high enough to warrant long-term anticoagulation in carriers of the gene, even in the homozygous state.
+Guidelines published by the British Society of Haematology state that:

-Factor V Leiden mutation and the combined oral contraceptive pill/HRT
+FVL mutation and the combined oral contraceptive pill (COCP)/hormone replacement therapy (HRT)

 - The relative risk of VTE is significantly increased but the absolute incidence of thromboembolic events is low and fatal pulmonary embolism is rare.

-- Screening should be considered in women with a history of previous VTE or a strong family history of VTE who wish to take the COCP.
-The same appears to be true for HRT.
+- The use of thrombophilia screening for women considering COCP use, who have a family history of VTE, is unclear.
+Women with a family history of VTE in a first-degree relative <45 years of age may indicate an increased likelihood of a hereditary thrombophilia.
+Screening should be considered in women with a history of previous VTE or a strong family history of VTE who wish to take the COCP.

-- Inherited thrombophilia is present in 30-50% of women with pregnancy-associated VTE with factor V Leiden being the most frequently identified thrombophilia in the white population.
+- Inherited thrombophilia is present in 30-50% of women with pregnancy-associated VTE, with FVL being the most frequently identified thrombophilia in the white population.

-- There is no robust randomised trial evidence upon which the decision to give prophylaxis against VTE or pregnancy loss in pregnant women with factor V Leiden is based.
-Current opinion is based on descriptive studies, consensus and clinical judgement of the benefits and risks of antithrombotic therapy in individual cases.
+- Current opinion is often based on consensus and clinical judgement of the benefits and risks of antithrombotic therapy in individual cases.
 Joint opinion of haematologist, obstetrician and patient should decide the issue in non-straightforward cases.

-- The use of low molecular weight (LMW) heparin during pregnancy has been shown to be safe and effective in preventing VTE in susceptible patients with factor V Leiden.
+- The use of LMWH during pregnancy has been shown to be safe and effective in preventing VTE in susceptible patients with FVL.

-- Heterozygotes are not routinely anticoagulated but a personal or family history of VTE or other risk factors (eg obesity) may make them candidates for heparinisation.
-A history of another pregnancy complication such as pre-eclampsia, placental abruption or intrauterine growth restriction (IUGR) may also make them candidates for heparin prophylaxis.
+- Heterozygotes are not routinely anticoagulated but a personal or family history of VTE or other risk factors (eg, obesity) may make them candidates for heparinisation.

 - Once a woman is in labour or thinks she is in labour, she should discontinue her heparin and be reassessed, on admission to hospital, by medical staff.
 Local guidelines should be followed.

-- Those considered to be in need of anticoagulation should receive warfarin for at least 6 weeks postpartum, when the risk of VTE is high.
+- Those considered to be in need of anticoagulation should usually receive warfarin or heparin for at least six weeks postpartum, when the risk of VTE is high.
 It is safe to breast-feed whilst taking warfarin.